Zui-Ki-Tei

 A photo of the Japanese tea ceremony house(chashitsu) Zui-Ki-Tei, Stockholm, Sweden (June, 2019).
 Its nameplate can be seen above the crawl-through opening (nijiriguchi) to the small tea room (koma).
 Rain doors (amado) hide the larger tea room (hiroma), barely visible to the right.

 Zui-Ki-Tei, sunset in autumn 2019.
 View of the hiroma.
 The amado have been removed and the interior can be viewed by visitors.

-Zui-Ki-Tei (瑞暉 亭, "The House of the Promising Light/Home of the Auspicious Light") is a free standing Japanese tea ceremony house (from now on, chashitsu) that can be found in the park outside of the Museum of Ethnography (Etnografiska museet) in Stockholm, Sweden.
+Zui-Ki-Tei (瑞暉 亭, "The House of the Promising Light/Home of the Auspicious Light") is a free-standing Japanese tea ceremony house (chashitsu) that can be found in the park outside of the Museum of Ethnography in Stockholm, Sweden.
 It was built in Japan before being shipped to Sweden and erected in the park in 1990.

 It is a public building, officially closed during winter but it is free to visit the park and see the house at any time of the year.

 Zui-Ki-Tei is the second chashitsu belonging to the Museum of Ethnography.
-A previous chashitsu with the same name was erected in the park outside of the museum in 1935 but it burnt down in 1969.
+A previous chashitsu with the same name was erected in the park outside of the museum in 1935 but it burned down in 1969.